bstraehle/aws-sqs-lambda-dynamodb/README-SAR.md

-# Serverless nanoservice using SQS and Lambda
+# Serverless nanoservice using SQS, Lambda, and DynamoDB

 Start up: